Microsoft Global hackathon 2025

 Lack visual guidance

-• Adding new recipes was time-consuming and costly
+• Adding new recipes to Rise DC's physical adaptive cookbook is time-consuming and costly

-• Updates required printing and laminating new pages
+• The format isn't scalable, and updates require printing and laminating new pages

 Prototype of Rise DC's Adapted Recipe